 What We're Learning

-As a foundation that believes in the value of strategic philanthropy, the Hewlett Foundation is constantly evaluating our work and reflecting on what we’re learning.
-We also want to make sure we share what we’re learning, so that others can apply what’s worked for us and avoid what hasn’t.
+As a foundation that believes in the value of strategic philanthropy, the Hewlett Foundation is constantly evaluating its efforts and reflecting on what we’re learning.
+We also want to share what we’re learning, so that others can apply what’s worked for us and avoid what hasn’t.

-In this section, you will find a library of the publications produced by our grantees and our staff.
-You will also find a collection of President’s Statements from the Foundation’s Annual Reports, which reflect on philanthropy and the Hewlett Foundation’s approach.
-We’ve posted our Grantee Perception Reports from the past decade.
+In this section, you will find a library of the publications produced by our staff and our grantees, as well as a collection of President’s Statements from the Foundation’s past Annual Reports, that reflect on our approach to philanthropy.
+This section also includes Grantee Perception Reports from the past decade.
 These reports, based on surveys completed anonymously by our grantees, are compiled by the Center for Effective Philanthropy.
 They provide us with valuable insight into how others understand our strategies and how they feel about our grantmaking processes.